Territory optimization - Sell more & spend less

 Better customer service with 30% less time on admin

 You want your customers to feel good about your relationship.
-They’re more likely to continue spending if they enjoy working with you and may even tell others about their experience.
-But if clients only hear from you when the bill comes due, you’re not creating positive associations.
-That’s why your field sales reps need to spend time developing relationships and increasing renewal rates.
+They're more likely to continue spending if they enjoy working with you and may even tell others about their experience.
+So, your goal is a sales team that maximizes the time they spend with your highest-priority customers.

 Why do I need a sales optimization tool?

 So, you're on board with the importance of territory optimization.
-Maybe you've even been doing it manually in your mapping software.
+You may have done it manually in your mapping software.
 It's worked for you in the past, so why do you need a tool that will automatically optimize your territories?

-In short, using a tool like eSpatial's Territory Optimizer will give you better results in a fraction of the time.
-Doing it manually can be finicky and involves a lot of trial and error.
-Typically, optimizing just one sales region will take days or weeks.
-With Territory Optimizer, you can get balanced territories 92% faster.
+In short, using a tool like eSpatial's Territory mapping software will give you better results in a fraction of the time.
+Manual processes involve a lot of trial and error.
+Optimizing just one sales region could take days.
+With Territory Optimization, you can get balanced territories 92% faster.

-Now that you know some of the benefits of using a Territory Optimizer, let’s look at how it works in your sales territory plan.
+Now that you know the benefits of using a Territory Optimizer, let's look at how it works in your sales territory planning process.

 Creating a sales territory plan from scratch

-Select "Create Manually" and then choose either ZIP Code Tabulation Areas or US counties as your regional dataset.
+Select "Create Manually" and choose either ZIP Code Tabulation Areas or US counties as your regional dataset.
 Click complete.
+Once in Territory Manager, you can upload your datasets using the Add Data button.

 After you've uploaded your data, click "Optimize Territories" and adjust the settings in the new window.
-To make sure you have an even distribution of sales opportunity, we recommend optimizing based on sales potential.
+We recommend optimizing based on sales potential to ensure an even distribution of sales opportunities.

 Ongoing sales territory management